Reactor™ - The manual

 Advanced Topics

-In this chapter we will take a look into some more advanced topics of reactor's configuration.
-Some of these concepts are used heavily in our default configurations, and learning about them can give a better understanding of what is going on inside our built-in configurations.
+In this chapter, we will explore some of the more advanced topics in Reactor's configuration.
+Many of these concepts are used extensively in our default configurations, and learning about them will provide a deeper understanding of what is happening within our built-in configurations.

-To simplify repetitive configuration tasks you can create your own Template Behaviors.
-These are sometimes referred to as Master Behaviors in Reactor (like a MasterSlide in a Powerpoint or Keynote Presentation).
+To simplify repetitive configuration tasks, you can create your own Template Behaviors.
+These are sometimes referred to as Master Behaviors in Reactor (similar to a MasterSlide in PowerPoint or Keynote).

-Lets say you want to create for example a custom behavior for an Encoder that performs a preset recall left turn and a preset store push on a right turn.
-Additionally you want such an encoder to have a green ring light.
+For example, suppose you want to create a custom behavior for an Encoder that performs a preset recall with a left turn and a preset store with a right turn.
+Additionally, you want the encoder to have a green ring light.

-Afterwards you want to reuse this encoder on several places inside your configuration, controlling different preset IDs.
-That is a use case for creating a Template Behavior.
+Once configured, you can reuse this encoder across multiple places in your configuration, controlling different preset IDs.
+This is a perfect use case for creating a Template Behavior.

-To keep things simple we recommend to create Template Behaviors on the global Root Layer of your configuration or the configuration layer related to your panel.
-In this example we will use the second option.
+To keep things simple, we recommend creating Template Behaviors on the global Root Layer of your configuration or the configuration layer related to your panel.
+In this example, we will use the second option.
 You can select the configuration layer related to your panel using the layer icon next to the Section Selector.

 Create a Template Behavior

-When creating Template Behaviors it can often be useful to make certain parts of the nested configuration available on the top of the Behavior form.
+When creating Template Behaviors, it’s often useful to make certain parts of the nested configuration available at the top of the Behavior form.
 This is best done using Constants.

-Constants can be defined by adding Constant Definitions to your Template Behavior.
-Type a name for the new Constant (1) and press create (2)
+You can define Constants by adding Constant Definitions to your Template Behavior.
+Type a name for the new Constant (1) and press Create (2).

-Editing the new Constant, make sure to choose a Type for the new field (1)
+Editing the new Constant — be sure to choose a Type for the new field (1)

-Once added the new fields will be available on the top of the form.
-(3)
+Once added, the new fields will be available at the top of the form (3).

-Click on the definition to edit the properties of the new Field.
-You can choose its type, choose if it shall have an extra 'label' and limit how many values it can hold.
+Click on the definition to edit the properties of the new field.
+You can choose its type, add an extra label, and limit how many values it can hold.

-Editing the new Constant, make sure to choose a Type for the new field (1)
+Editing the new Constant — be sure to choose a Type for the new field (1)

-Selecting the new Template on a normal Behavior
+Selecting the new Template in a standard Behavior

 1

-Keep in mind that some features of the form might not be available, like checking conditions and correctly filtered parameter lists (in the parameter selection helper window)
+Keep in mind that some features of the form might not be available, such as checking conditions and correctly filtered parameter lists (in the parameter selection helper window).

 Flag Groups

-In Reactor a flag group is a structure used to store tally and routing information.
-It is a matrix of values that each have a color and a label.
+In Reactor, a flag group is a structure used to store tally and routing information.
+It is a matrix of values, each with a color and a label.

 • Red